etaoins/git-tree-srv/README.md

 Before running git-tree-srv a configuration file must be created.
 See [config.example.coffee](doc/config.example.coffee) for an example configuration file.
 JavaScript configuration files are also accepted as long as the structure of the file is preserved.

-On Unix-like systems you can run `git-tree-srv [config file]` if npm's `bin` directory is in your path.
-Alternatively, it can be invoked directly as `coffee server.coffee [config file]` from the package directory.
+In Unix-like environments you can run `git-tree-srv [config file]` if npm's `bin` directory is in your path.
+On Windows `git-tree-srv` can be invoked from [msysgit](http://msysgit.github.com)'s bash prompt.

 # Usage